 As you can see from the results, my ability to get a tire to inflate and seal related more to whether I was working with a used tire or a new one and not whether it was RT/TL or TLR.
 As you might expect, a used tire stretches out a bit over the course of a couple of hundred miles and that appeared to have made it easier for me to get them to seal than the ones I took right out of the box.

 In my tests, the new Maxxis Padrone TR (a TLR tire) and the Zipp Tangente Speed RT needed a compressor to inflate and seal while the used TLR Schwalbe Pro One and RT/TL Yksion Pro UST went on with a hand pump.

 I must add that this is more a guideline than a rule.
 As you can see from the chart, I was able to get the Padrone to seal on one rim with a compressor but couldn’t get it to seal on the other even with a compressor.
-The mechanic in my shop could do it with a compressor.
+The mechanic in my shop, my tubeless tire whisperer, could do it with a compressor.

 Another interesting variation – Mavic ships its UST wheels with new UST tires already mounted.
 When I tried my first UST wheelset, a low profile set of Kysrium Elites, I sealed the front tire with a hand pump but it took a compressor to get the second one to pop the beads into place and hold the air.

 You can get a good basic 100 to 130 psi compressor like these from Home Depot or Loews for $70 to $100.
 That’s a bit more than the price of a couple of tires.
 Not a bad investment, especially if you do odd jobs around the house where a compressor would help or you need something to blow the lint out of your belly button from time to time.